 It feels so nice to unwind at home with this vibrating and massaging foot bath.

 I also recently bought a gel nail polish kit so I can give myself a gel manicure at home.
 It’s so easy to use and I save so much money by not going to the nail salon anymore.

 11. Visit a winery or have a wine tasting at home

 If you live near a winery, consider going on a tour.
 Sometimes you can find deals on local wine tours which can be a fun option for a day trip.

 PRO TIP: I highly recommend using a wine aerator.
-We used one on a trip to Portugal and couldn’t believe how this little device could make wine taste better.
+We couldn’t believe how this little device could make wine taste better.
 It’s a good way to make a cheap bottle of wine taste more expense.

 12. Catch up on some much-needed sleep

 If you’re looking for some relaxing staycation ideas at home, now is the perfect time to catch up on sleep.

 Relax before bed with a hot bath or a good book.
 Turn off all electronics and sip on a cup of herbal tea.
 You may also want to use some essential oils to help you sleep, if needed.

 If your budget has some wiggle room, consider planning a weekend getaway near you.
 This is one of my favorite staycation ideas for couples.